 - Please contact Alibaba Cloud directly if you discover any errors in this document.

 MaxCompute is designed to handle security issues in multi-tenant scenarios.
 It integrates the authentication system of Alibaba Cloud to authenticate users by using symmetric AccessKey pairs.
 MaxCompute verifies the signature in each HTTP request, and stores and isolates data of different users in Apsara Distributed File System.
 This allows MaxCompute to meet the requirements for multi-tenant collaboration, data sharing, data confidentiality, and data security.

 MaxCompute runs all computing tasks in individual sandboxes.
 The sandbox architecture has multiple layers from the kernel layer to the KVM virtualization layer.
 The sandboxes use an authentication mechanism to guarantee data security and prevent server faults caused by misoperations or malicious operations.

-MaxCompute is a big data platform provided by Alibaba Cloud to process massive volumes of data.
+MaxCompute is a big data platform provided by Alibaba Cloud to process huge volumes of data.
 It complies with security isolation standards to ensure user data security.
-MaxCompute supports VPCs, which allow you to isolate data.
+MaxCompute supports Virtual Private Clouds (VPCs), which allow you to isolate data.